zeroluck/docs/sources/admin-guide/deployment/setup_py.md

-# setup.py command line options
+# setup.py Command Line Options

 Use `setup.py` to configure your Gluu Server and to add initial data required for oxAuth and oxTrust to start.
 If `setup.properties` is found in this folder, these